Clyux/webradio_tester/README.md

 # [Sept Web radio](http://sept-web-radio.herokuapp.com/)

-You can see the heroku project [here](http://sept-web-radio.herokuapp.com/)
+You can see the heroku deployment project [here](http://sept-web-radio.herokuapp.com/)

 Start an awesome app with AngularJS on the front, Yeoman + Socket.io + Express + Node on the back.
 This project is an application for a web-radio using [Node.js](http://nodejs.org/‎),